lucasjellema/tech-radar-prototype2/development-log.md

 - zoom in on a single sector
 - zoom in on a single ring

+- allow removal of viewpoint, template, object type, rating type, objects of a specific type

 ## March 29th

 - prettify blip editor (table layout) and meta-data driven (except tags and image)